nAYANko/TryHackMe-AoC/Day6.md

 ![Screenshot (126)](https://github.com/nAYANko/TryHackMe-AoC/assets/147973815/ae211a02-18c5-4bf0-91ac-592226fc794e)

 ![Screenshot (127)](https://github.com/nAYANko/TryHackMe-AoC/assets/147973815/055fc87a-ef4e-445f-a409-a99241b17048)

+The item he gives us is of no use.

 To solve the challenge, we need to overflow the memory till it reaches the inv_items variable and then make that byte as " d " , which is the item id for the star.
 The star automatically appears in the inventory.
 Give it the tree to get the flag : "THM{mchoneybell_is_the_real_star}"